tedbennett/kata/README.md

 - Issue with custom TextField and bindings (particularly keyboard language)
 - Adding cards to a deck causes the Last Review percentage to change

-This app will be an Anki-style language flashcard app.

 ## Overview for Historical Data / Review suggestions